Minimally Invasive Pyloroplasty/Pyloromyotomy

 Your surgeon will discuss any potential risks or complications associated with the procedure prior to your operation.

 If you are a patient considering laparoscopic pyloroplasty for gastroparesis treatment, it’s necessary to be evaluated by a surgeon who specializes in minimally invasive surgical procedures.
-Dr. Denk at GI Surgical Specialists is qualified to help patients in need of laparoscopic pyloroplasty in Naples and Ft.
+Dr. Denk and Dr. Siegal at GI Surgical Specialists is qualified to help patients in need of laparoscopic pyloroplasty in Naples and Ft.
 Myers.